rx-angular/rx-angular/libs/template/docs/reactive-context.md

 ---

-As a sum up we now know that `@rx-angular/template` provides an extended reactive context with the `suspense` channel.
+As a sum up, we now know that `@rx-angular/template` provides an extended reactive context with the `suspense` channel.
-Use suspense as a template wherever possible as is reduces rendering work drastically.
+Use suspense as a template wherever possible as it reduces rendering work drastically.
-Also be sure to remember that we have also access on the values of the 4 channels as local-variables in the template and as the notifications from the render callback.
+Also, be sure to remember that we have also access to the values of the 4 channels as local variables in the template and as the notifications from the render callback.